Audio streaming

 - Drain lip-synced video frames at 25 FPS.

 That’s the entire surface area.
-The same two calls drive both Essence and Expression, across Python, Swift, Kotlin, and the CLI.
+The same two calls drive both Essence and Expression — including the second-generation essence-2 and expression-2 — across Python, Swift, and the CLI.

 You feed PCM in as fast as it arrives and drain visual frames out on a fixed 25 FPS clock — the engine buffers between the two so your audio source and your render loop never have to stay in lockstep.